- What are the housing and housing benefit rights of people with indefinite leave to remain?

-A person with indefinite leave is eligible for a housing allocation from the council and has the right to help if they are homeless and to housing benefit/council tax benefit, or in certain circumstances for housing benefit/council tax benefit only, as follows:
+A person with indefinite leave is eligible for a housing allocation from the council and has the right to help if they are homeless and to housing benefit/council tax rebate, or in certain circumstances for housing benefit/council tax rebate only, as follows:

-- Eligible for HB/CTB only.
-If they are a national of Croatia, Macedonia or Turkey, and are habitually resident, they are eligible regardless of whether an undertaking has been signed.
+- Eligible for HB/CTR only.
+If they are a national of Macedonia or Turkey, and are habitually resident, they are eligible regardless of whether an undertaking has been signed.

 People with indefinite leave to remain (ILR) can also get accommodation from housing associations.
 This applies to all including those who do not meet conditions outlined above.
-For further information see the pages on who is eligible for a housing allocation and who is eligible for housing benefit.
+For further information see the pages on who is eligible for a housing allocation and who is eligible for housing benefit and council tax rebate.

 Non-UK nationals serving in the armed forces are exempted from immigration control while serving.
 On discharge, they can apply for indefinite leave to remain (if they have not become UK citizens while serving, which is possible only after five years’ service) if: